Community College vs. Four-Year College

 Article Type: Fight Club

-can set you up to transfer to a four-year program if you rock the GPA.
-Finally,
+- Attending community college can set you up to transfer to a four-year program if you rock the GPA.

-some careers don't require a Bachelor's degree, so an Associate's degree is the
+- Some careers don't require a Bachelor's degree, so an Associate's degree is the smarter choice.

 save money and/or raise your GPA before attending a four-year college.